advanced-computer-lab-2023/Mern-overflow-Pharmacy/README.md

 <summary> Admins can </summary>

 -   Add another admin with a set username and password
--   Remove doctor/pharmacist/patient/admin from the system
+-   Remove pharmacist/patient/admin from the system
--   View all information uploaded by doctors/pharmacists who applied to join the platform
+-   View all information uploaded by pharmacists who applied to join the platform
--   Accept or reject doctor and pharmacist proposals
+-   Accept or reject pharmacist proposals
--   Add/Update/Delete health packages with different price ranges
 -   View a total sales report based on a chosen month
 -   View information about any user on the system
 </details>